Festival Groups

 The Sea Gals

-It is composed of musicians (vocals, chromatic accordion, guitar, flutes, saxophone, Bombardes, bass and percussions).
-Treizhadenn is 17 years old.
-We perform through-out France and abroad in Wales and Cornwall.
-Our repertoire is almost exclusively composed of group creations (music and lyrics) it is dedicated to the sea, sailors and Brittany.
-Most of them are dance tunes from different terroirs of Brittany and Celtic countries.
+It is composed of musicians (vocals, chromatic accordion, flutes, saxophone, bombardes, bass guitar and percussions).
+Treizhadenn is 18 years old.
+They perform throughout France and abroad in Wales and Cornwall.
+Their repertoire is almost exclusively composed of group creations (music and lyrics) is dedicated to the sea, sailors and Brittany.

 Wellington Wailers